joelhockey/classfile/README.md

 that transforms between binary java class files and a python object graph (dicts and arrays).

-classfile can be used as a module, and also has a main function that supports decompile and compile into text files showing a pretty-printed python object.
+classfile can be used as a python module or run as a script.

     usage:
       classfile.py -d <classfile>